sakaki-/gentoo-on-rpi-64bit/README.md

 * ALSA sound on the system is operative and routed by default through the headphone jack on the Pi.
 If you connect a sound-capable HDMI monitor (or television) sound should automatically also play through that device (in parallel) - at the moment there is only one 'master' volume control available.
    > If you are connecting to a computer monitor _without_ sound support, you can safely comment out the `hdmi_drive=2` entry in `/boot/config.txt`, or even set `hdmi_drive=1`; doing so may give you [better display quality](https://github.com/NicoHood/NicoHood.github.io/wiki/Fix-blurry-HDMI-output-with-DVI-mode#user-content-raspberry-pi-fix).

-* The frequency governer is switched to `ondemand` (from the default, `powersave`), for better performance, as of version 1.0.1.
+* The frequency governor is switched to `ondemand` (from the default, `powersave`), for better performance, as of version 1.0.1.
 This is done by the script `/etc/local.d/ondemand_freq_scaling.start`, which may be viewed [here](https://github.com/sakaki-/gentoo-on-rpi3-64bit/blob/master/reference/ondemand_freq_scaling.start).
 * `PermitRootLogin yes` has explicitly been set in `/etc/ssh/sshd_config`, and `sshd` is present in the `default` runlevel.
 This is for configuration convenience only - feel free to adopt a more restrictive configuration.
 * I haven't properly tested suspend to RAM or suspend to swap functionality yet.
 * As of version 1.0.1, all users in the `wheel` group (which includes `demouser`) have a passwordless sudo ability for all commands.
 Modify `/etc/sudoers` via `visudo` to change this, if desired (the relevant line is `%wheel ALL=(ALL) NOPASSWD: ALL`).